bitknife/Rust-Road-Network-Bevy-ECS/README.md

 Screenshot showing 500 settlements and 500 NPCs.
 ![Screenshot](media/screenshot1.png)

+## What I learned
+Got a feel for

+- The Rust programming language.
+- How a Rust application in general is structured.
+- How to structure an ECS application using Bevy.
+- How to model a simple game simulation for ECS execution.

 ## TODO
 No performance optimizations or profiling made at all.
 Performance breaks down (on my machine) at around 10000 settlements.